ofiwg/libfabric/man/fi_fabric.3.md

 instance of the named fabric, this will reference the first opened instance.
 If no instance has been opened, this field will be NULL.

+The fabric instance returned by fi_getinfo should only be considered valid if the application does not close any fabric instances from another thread while fi_getinfo is being processed.

 ## name

 A fabric identifier.